App Volumes architecture

 - The Horizon Connection Server communicates with an App Volumes Manager to request attachment of the application package to a suitable RDSH server.

-- The App Volumes Manager requests the vCenter Server to attach a virtual disk.
+- The App Volumes Manager requests the machine manager (hypervisor management) to attach a virtual disk.

 - The virtual disk containing the application package is attached to the target RDSH virtual machine.